Virtana/ESP32CameraIntegration/PickDetection/README.md

 ##### *main.c*

-Select between code operation by commenting/uncommenting `#define HTTP_STREAM`.When defined, motion detection is a coupled task with HTTP streaming to a web server.
-Connect to the ESP-EYE Access Point and access stream via your browser with default URL `192.168.4.1/stream`.
-When undefined, motion detection is run as an independent task without the option to view. <ins>Note</ins>:The current trade-off is motion detection with HTTP streaming does not provide a satisfactory stream frame rate, so the video is heavily lagged.
-Additionally, it is not as lightweight when compared to the independent motion detection task.
-Both modes of operation publishes MQTT messages to IOT Core each time motion is detected.
+Select between between operating modes by commenting/uncommenting `#define HTTP_STREAM`.

+When defined, motion detection, MQTT message publishing and HTTP streaming is done.
+Connect to the ESP-EYE AP and access stream via your browser using `192.168.4.1/stream`by default.
+<ins>Note</ins>: For this mode, motion detection is only done when connected to the AP.

+When commented, only motion detection and MQTT publishing is done.
+<ins>Note</ins>: Motion detection with HTTP streaming does not provide a satisfactory stream frame rate (1-2 fps); the video is heavily lagged.